use your personal information, your rights regarding this information and how we comply with data protection law.

 g.
 Information relating to using our website:

 If you use our website, https://www.civilservicepensionscheme.org.uk you’ll be informed of the presence of cookies which are used to collect information relating to how you use the website.
 The cookies cannot identify you as the information collected is anonymous, and therefore cannot be classed as personal.
-We use the data collected to improve the site for members.
-Please view our cookies policy for more information.

 The Civil Service Pension Scheme arrangements use a number of approved third party providers who we may share your personal information with in order to deliver the service or to comply with legislation placed upon us.
 These include: